Tiago1Ribeiro/spatiotemporal-vae-reconstruction/README.md

 # Install the Python dependencies listed in the 'requirements.txt' file
 pip install -r requirements.txt

-# Download the dataset from Zenodo using its DOI (Digital Object Identifier) and save it in the 'dataset' directory
+# Downloads *BurnedAreaUAU* dataset and save it in the 'dataset' directory
 zenodo_get --output dataset 10.5281/zenodo.7944963
 ```
 ### To do list: